library-pals/read-action/README.md

           git add -A && git commit -m "📚 “${{ env.BookTitle }}” (${{ env.BookStatus }})"
           git push

+      # Optional: Create pull request instead of directly committing if book is missing metadata
       - name: If book needs review, commit new book and create a pull request
         if: env.BookNeedsReview == 'true'
         run: |